How to Create a Successful Product Development Process

 Marketing begins early, even before you establish a launch date.
 Don’t put too much pressure on yourself and rush a launch.
 Allow plenty of time to promote your new product or service in advance.
-On the other hand, don’t start promoting too soon or your prospects will lose interest.
+On the other hand, don’t start promoting too soon, or your prospects will lose interest.

-The timing of your launch will have a big impact on how successful it is.
+The timing of your launch will have a significant impact on how successful it is.
 Be sure to consider the time of year—vacations, holidays, school seasons, even sporting events.
 A misstep in timing can derail a successful launch.

 Branding Your New Product or Service

 What type of customer is this product for?
 How will it compare to your competitors’ products?
-How will it fit in with products you already offer?
+How will it fit in with the products you already offer?

 If you have done proper research, you already know the answers to these questions.

-Branding not only applies to individuals and companies, but to products and services as well.
+Branding not only applies to individuals and companies but to products and services as well.
 Build a story around the development process and the product’s features and benefits.